 • Knowledge learnt in both lesson and homework forms the basis of regular assessment.
 We believe this knowledge will give our students both the cultural capital and the academic underpinning they require to make them excellent learners at GCSE and beyond.

-This curriculum rationale formed part of our 2018-19 review of curriculum effectiveness and appropriateness.
+This rationale formed part of our 2018-19 review of curriculum effectiveness and appropriateness.
+This has been annually reviewed since.
 It reflects our determination that all students, regardless of background or prior attainment, share an entitlement to study a broad curriculum grounded in academic rigour.
 It also takes cognisance of the fact that new GCSE specifications contain significantly more content and are much more challenging, and that our students must be supported to attain as highly as possible in these.
 Finally, our curriculum must nurture a lifelong love of learning, and prepare students for the world that they will face when they leave school, including developing employability skills.

 For the avoidance of doubt the following principles underpin our proposed curriculum for following a full review of the curriculum undertaken by Eastern Multi-Academy Trust;

 • That most students are supported to study the full suite of EBacc subjects throughout their time at KLA.
 Where necessary, individual students may be disapplied from either or both of humanities or MFL subjects, but this will only be done where there is a clear need.
-Our expectation is that by 2020 70% of our students will take GCSE in all elements of the EBacc.
-Currently 2% of pupils leave with this important clutch of qualifications, underlining why this change is so necessary.
+Our expectation is that by 2023 70% of our students will take GCSE in all elements of the EBacc.
+In 2019, 1% of our students left with this important clutch of qualifications, underlining why this change is so necessary.

 For any further information about our curriculum please contact Phil Bugg - Vice Principal

 The link below is a short Podcast explaining the curriculum at KLA.